 Is a menstrual cup painful to insert or remove?
 It takes some getting used to the idea, and a while to figure out how to get it in and out, but once you do, it doesn’t hurt at all.

 How to get over the mental block?
-Read articles, watch videos, discuss it friends who already use it.
+Read articles, watch videos, devour menstrual cup tips, discuss it with friends who already use it.
 The more people you come across (virtually and in real life) who’re using the cup, the more you’ll get over the mental block.

 Will they work with different body sizes and types?
 Absolutely.
 You just need to figure out what size it right for you.
 I even asked a gynecologist (on a different visit) if a menstrual cup would work for my body.
 She assured me that there’s no vagina too small or big to use it.